Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Results

-In the following, we apply a simplified model for the gap structure to CeCu$_2$Si$_2$, given by summing contributions from the two $d$-wave states in quadrature, with $\varDelta(T,\phi)~= [(\varDelta_1(0)\rm{cos}(2\phi))^2+(\varDelta_2(0)\rm{sin}(2\phi))^2]^{\frac{1}{2}}\delta(T)$, where $\delta(T)$ is the BCS gap temperature dependence used previously.
-In general, a $d+d$ band-mixing pairing can introduce corrections to the gap given above, due to the non-degeneracy of the bands throughout the Brillouin zone.
-We ignore these terms, which are expected to be sub-leading close to the Fermi surface.
+In the following, we apply a simplified model for the gap structure to CeCu$_2$Si$_2$, given by summing contributions from the two $d$-wave states in quadrature, with $\varDelta(T,\phi)~= [(\varDelta_1(0)\rm{cos}(2\phi))^2+(\varDelta_2(0)\rm{sin}(2\phi))^2]^{\frac{1}{2}}\delta(T)$, where $\delta(T)$ is the gap temperature dependence from Bardeen-Cooper-Schrieffer theory \cite{Bardeen1957}, which we used previously.
+In general, a $d+d$ band-mixing pairing can introduce corrections to the gap given above, due to the non-degeneracy of the bands throughout the Brillouin zone, which would then lead to an extra parameter, the band splitting.
+In the following, we will show that the data can be well fit by the simple function without this extra parameter.
 Although the $d_{xy}$ and $d_{x^2-y^2}$ states each have two line nodes, the nodes of the two states are offset by $\pi/4$ in the $k_x - k_y$~plane and as a result, the gap function is nodeless everywhere on a cylindrical Fermi surface.
 It should also be noted that for this model the same $\rho_s(T)$ is calculated upon exchanging $\varDelta_1(0)$ and $\varDelta_2(0)$.
-The superfluid density of the $S$-type sample was fitted using this model and the results are shown in Fig.~\ref{SuperF}(b).
-It can be seen that such a model can also fit the data well, with gap parameters of $\varDelta_1(0)=0.58k_BT_c$ and $\varDelta_2(0)=2.5k_BT_c$.
-In Fig.~\ref{SuperF}(d), $\rho_s(T)$ for the $A/S$-type sample is also fitted, with similar parameters of $\varDelta_1(0)=0.6k_BT_c$ and $\varDelta_2(0)=2.54k_BT_c$.
-The values of the larger gap agree very well with the gap value obtained from Cu-NQR measurements at higher temperatures \cite{Fujiwara2008}.
-In addition, we can also fit the specific heat data from Ref.~\onlinecite{Kittaka2014} using this model, with similar parameters \cite{Suppl}.
-Furthermore, this model only uses two fitting parameters, while the two band $s$-wave model of Ref.~\onlinecite{Kittaka2014} has three.
+The superfluid density of the $S$-type sample was fitted using this model and the results are shown in Fig.~3(b).
+It can be seen that such a model can also fit the data well, with gap parameters of $\varDelta_1(0)=2.5k_BT_c$ and $\varDelta_2(0)=0.58k_BT_c$.
+In Fig.~3(d), $\rho_s(T)$ for the $A/S$-type sample is equally well fitted, with similar parameters of $\varDelta_1(0)=2.54k_BT_c$ and $\varDelta_2(0)=0.6k_BT_c$.
+The values of the larger gap agree almost perfectly with the gap value obtained from Cu-NQR measurements at higher temperatures \cite{Fujiwara2008}.
+Furthermore, this model only uses two fitting parameters, while the two band $s$-wave model of Ref.~\cite{Kittaka2014} needs three.